Martins-O/StreamPay-Mantle/docs/DEMO.md

 ## 🎭 Demo Scenario

-**Scenario**: Alice wants to stream 1000 mUSDT to Bob over 24 hours for freelance work.
+**Scenario**: Alice wants to stream 1,000 Mock USDT (the token deployed at `0x5dB24867c863dE8262c12627381199556DF2d546`) to Bob over 24 hours for freelance work.
 Bob can claim his accumulated payment anytime, and Alice can cancel if needed.

 ## 🚀 Setup for Demo